TanushaRoy/docker/readme.md

 15. Reference link

 # What is Docker?

-Docker is a containerization platform that helps package, deploy, and run applications within containers.
-Containers are different from virtual machines because they are lightweight and include only the necessary features required by the application.
-Docker enables developers to efficiently run applications in a consistent manner across different computing environments.
+Docker is a tool that makes it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all parts it needs, like libraries and other dependencies, and ship it all out as one package.
+This ensures that the application runs consistently across different computing environments.

 ![image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSPohD640FmYsp7JfKZ5kv1MgeyCowXRdeImQ&s)